substrate-developer-hub/hacktoberfest/FAQ.md

 Of course you can also put in further ideas or projects without the intent to work on them yourself.
 But creation of proposal by itself is not considered a contribution worthy of the reward.

+### What copyright and license will submission be under?

+Of course the authorship lies with you.
+PRs are generally under the license specified in the repository at the time of submmission.
+If you don't want them to release under that license, you simply can't submit them.
+For a few of our repositories you must have signed a CLA - in those cases a bot will inform and guide you through the system.

+For work that you put in your own repo or publish on other platforms, we only ask you to put them under any OSI compliant OpenSource License to stay in the spirit of Hacktoberfest. **Submissions without a proper OpenSource License will not be accepted**.

 ## Reward

 ### What is the reward?